open-edge-insights/eii-tools/JupyterNotebook/README.md

         docker logs -f ia_jupyter_notebook
     ```

-4. Copy paste the below URL in a browser and copy paste the token provided in the logs if requested:
+4. Copy paste the below URL in a browser (please use only this URL and not the others mentioned in logs) and copy paste the token provided in the logs if requested:

     ```sh
         http://127.0.0.1:8888